This syllabus and its linked resources are still in draft form. Check for updates as winter semester nears.

-This one syllabus covers both Poli 397 and Poli 399r.
-However, these are two separate courses, with separate purposes, and your grade will be calculated separately for each.
+This syllabus covers both Poli 397 and Poli 399r.
+However, these are two separate courses, with separate purposes and separate grades.

 Poli 397 is a preparatory course addressing Utah politics generally.
 It includes a book on Utah politics, a handbook summarizing internship skills, a series of skills-building assignments, several lectures and briefings, and a final exam.
 Poli 397 lasts only a few weeks and concludes before the legislative session begins.
 You must complete Poli 397 successfully to participate in the internship.